THE basic belt seen in many stills photographs from the pre-WW1 era and also in images from the Great War & WW2.

 The 1903 Pattern belt is STILL in the UK issue system over 120 years later...not a bad service life for any piece of equipment;

-proof, if it were needed that a good design stands the test of time!!
+proof, if any were needed that a good design stands the test of time!!

 NOTE